CodeCasterNL/SerializeThis/README.md

 # SerializeThis

 ## Introduction
 SerializeThis is a [Visual Studio Extension (Marketplace)](https://marketplace.visualstudio.com/items?itemName=CodeCaster.CodeCasterSerializeThis).
-It lets you generate an example JSON for a class by right-clicking a type name.
-This can be helpful to generate example JSON to use in unit tests or through a REST client such as [Insomnia](https://insomnia.rest/).
+It lets you generate an example JSON for a class by right-clicking a type, variable or member name.
+This can be helpful to generate example JSON or C# object initializer code to use in unit tests or through a REST client such as [Insomnia](https://insomnia.rest/).

 This is not meant as a replacement for documentation and client generators such as [Swagger](http://swagger.io/).